How to Teach the English-language Arts Standards

 A few ideas…

-1. Teach standards, not content.
+1. Teach to the standards, not content.
 Adjust instructional content and methodology to the standards.
 Don’t paste on standards to a short story, for example.
 We sometimes spend a lot of time teaching very little, if we don’t get this right.

 2. Prioritize.
 Not every standard is equally important.
 No ELA teacher would seriously argue that teaching “author’s purpose” is as important as “drawing inferences.”
 Most state departments of educations have developed power standards that get the most bang for the buck.